-Something about this time of year makes us want to get out into the garden and clip, snip, glean and gather piles of autumn’s natural gifts.
+Something about this time of year makes us want to get out into the garden.
+Then, clip, snip, glean and gather piles of autumn's natural gifts.
 Leaves, fruits, berries, dried blooms, succulents–it’s all right there for the taking.
-Whether it’s company coming or just feathering your nest with pretty seasonal color before the holiday glitz takes hold, we’ve rounded up nine easy ways to bring the outdoors in.
+We've rounded up nine easy ways to bring the outdoors in.
+Whether it's company coming or just feathering your nest with pretty seasonal color before the holiday glitz.

-This bronzed urn overflows with branches of petite-but-perfectcrabapples, clusters of brilliant orange hips from roses such aswild beach rugosas, the dark, inky berries of hawthorn shrubs, and bunches of cherry-reddogwood berries.
+This bronzed urn overflows with branches of petite-but-perfect crabapples.
+Plus, clusters of brilliant orange hips from roses such as wild beach rugosas, the dark, inky berries of hawthorn shrubs.
+Lastly, it contains bunches of cherry-red dogwood berries.
 Don’t have these exact elements at hand?
 Any berries will do; the idea here is one of abundance.
 In fact, abundance is what fall is all about.
 Enjoy!

 As Above, So Below

 Not your Nana’s Thanksgiving centerpiece!
-Succulents skewered on sticks and inserted into a pot filled with pods, pitcher plant blooms, and stems of purple basil makes a display that’s both long-lasting and just plain cool.
-Once the less sturdy blooms in the bouquet wilt, just pull out the succulents and put them in a pot to keep growing.
-How-to here.
+Succulents skewered on sticks.
+Then inserted into a pot filled with pods, pitcher plant blooms, and stems of purple basil.
+This makes a display that's both long-lasting and just plain cool.
+Once the less sturdy blooms in the bouquet wilt, just pull out the succulents.
+Then put them in a pot to keep growing.

 Say the Word

 Leaf-shaped tags with inspirational words are tied with twine to the stems of white mini pumpkins.
 Line them up on an antique breadboard decorated with branches of berried shrubs.
 Download the free printable tags HERE.